 This annex relates to annual submission of information for groups, ring fenced-funds, matching adjustment portfolios and remaining part.

-The variant S.26.06.l has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
+Template SR.26.06 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
 However, where a RFF/MAP includes a MAP/RRF embedded, the fund should be treated as different funds.
 This template should be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.

+Template SR.26.06 is only applicable in relation to RFF/MAP from undertakings consolidated according to Article 335(1)(a), (b) and (c) of Delegated Regulation (EU) 2015/35, when method 1 (Accounting consolidation-based method) is used, either exclusively or in combination with method 2 (Deduction and aggregation method).

 For group reporting the following specific requirements shall be met:

 This information is applicable when method 1 as defined in Article 230 of Directive 2009/138/EC is used, either exclusively or in combination with method 2 as defined in Article 233 of Directive 2009/138/EC;